We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 - an Act that outlines your broad responsibilities

-- regulations that set out specific requirements for particular hazards and risks, such as noise, machinery, and manual handling
+- regulations that set out specific duties for managing hazards and risks, such as noise, machinery and manual handling

-- codes of practice that provide practical information on how you can meet the requirements in the Act and Regulations.
+- codes of practice that give practical guidance on how you can meet your obligations in the Act and Regulations.

-- a regulating agency (regulator) that administers WHS laws, inspects workplaces, provides advice and enforces the laws.
+- a regulating agency (regulator) that administers WHS laws, inspects workplaces, gives advice and enforces the laws.
 Some states have a different regulator for workers compensation.

 - Act: Work Health and Safety Act 2011 (NSW)